TirendazAcademy/Hands-on-Data-Science-with-GCP/README.md

 ## 🔥 What is Pub/Sub?

 Pub/Sub is a messaging system that receives messages from multiple systems and distribute them to multiple systems.
 Pub/Sub is used for streaming analytics and data integration pipelines to ingest and distribute data.
 Pub/Sub helps you create systems of event producers and consumers, called publishers and subscribers.
 Publishers communicate with subscribers asynchronously by broadcasting events, rather than by synchronous remote procedure calls.
 The following diagram illustrates how a message passes from a publisher to a subscriber.

 ![](https://cloud.google.com/static/pubsub/images/pub_sub_flow.svg)

+Let's take a look at the main components of Pub/Sub?

+### 🔶Publisher

+The publisher is an entry point of Pub/Sub that uses the publisher to control incoming messages.

+### 🔶 Topic

+The topic is a central point of Pub/Sub.
+Pub/Sub stores messages in its internal storage.
+You can think of topics as the sets of messages that stores in Pub/Sub.
+Note that Pub/Sub messages are similar, with rows or records in the tables.

+### 🔶 Subscription

+Each topic can have one or many subscriptions.
+Subscriptions are entities that have an interest in receiving messages from the topic.
+For example, for one topic that has two subscriptions, the two subscriptions will get identical messages from the topic.

+### 🔶 Subscriber

+A subscriber is different from a subscription.
+Each subscription can have one or many subscribers.
+The idea of having multiple subscribers in a subscription is to split the loads.
+For example, for one subscription that has two subscribers, the two subscribers will get partial messages from the subscription.

 ## ▶ Youtube videos about GCP